Maximilian762/simplescript/README.md

 }
 ```
 # Exposing C++ code to script
 Providing interface to C++ code is done via creating C++ functor class and using it as method for one of tables defined in script.
+It is possible to add method to all tables by passing ```*``` as table name in AddMethod()

 ##### apiexample.ss
 ``` c++